astropy/astropy/docs/fits/users_guide/users_tutorial.rst

 Opening a FITS file
 -------------------

-Once the PyFITS module is loaded, we can open an existing FITS file:
+Once the `astropy.io.fits` package is loaded, we can open an existing FITS
+file:

+    >>> import astropy.io.fits
+    >>> hdulist = astropy.io.fits.open('input.fits')

+For the sake of brevity, one may also use `astropy.io.fits` like so:

+    >>> from astropy.io import fits
-    >>> hdulist = pyfits.open('input.fits')
+    >>> hdulist = fits.open('input.fits')

-The open() function has several optional arguments which will be discussed in a later chapter.
+The :func:`open` function has several optional arguments which will be discussed in a later chapter.
 The default mode, as in the above example, is "readonly".
-The open method returns a PyFITS object called an `HDUList` which is a Python-like list, consisting of HDU objects.
+The open function returns an object called an `HDUList` which is a Python list-like collection of HDU objects.
 An HDU (Header Data Unit) is the highest level component of the FITS file structure.
-So, after the above open call, ``hdulist[0]`` is the primary HDU, ``hdulist[1]``, if any, is the first extension HDU, etc.  It should be noted that PyFITS is using zero-based indexing when referring to HDUs and header cards, though the FITS standard (which was designed with FORTRAN in mind) uses one-based indexing.
+So, after the above open call, ``hdulist[0]`` is the primary HDU, ``hdulist[1]``, if any, is the first extension HDU, etc.  It should be noted that Astropy is using zero-based indexing when referring to HDUs and header cards, though the FITS standard (which was designed with FORTRAN in mind) uses one-based indexing.